Requirements for the Degree

 Mount St. Mary’s offers minors in the following interdisciplinary fields:

 All students must have declared a major at the time of registration in the second semester of their sophomore year.
-The Declaration of Major form, available on the website, must be signed by the student’s current advisor and the dean of the college/school.
+The Declaration of Major form is available on the Portal.
 Students planning for a second major should consult with their faculty advisors.
 The same form is used to declare a second major.
-It must be signed by the advisor in which the second major is requested and then submitted to the associate provost at the time of registration in the second semester of the junior year.
 All students are required to have a 2.0 grade point average in all of their majors.

 The University does not guarantee that every course needed for a second major will be offered every year.
 If a course required for a second major conflicts with another course needed to complete the graduation requirements or is not being offered that year, the student may have to forgo the second major or, if possible, secure permission from the appropriate department head to substitute a different course.